-Atlanta’s John Marshall Law School (AJMLS) is located in the heart of Atlanta’s Midtown District and offers convenient access to numerous amenities – including the MARTA transit system.
+Atlanta’s John Marshall Law School (AJMLS) is located in the heart of Downtown Atlanta and offers convenient access to numerous amenities – including the MARTA transit system.
 Since 1933, the school has made it our mission to provide quality educational opportunities to both traditional and nontraditional students.
 In addition to being Georgia’s only independent freestanding law school; AJMLS also holds the distinction of being one of the few law schools in the southeast to offer a part-time evening J.D. program.
 AJMLS strives to foster a diverse environment that values the unique contributions, perspective, creativity and background of each employee.

 To learn more about AJMLS please visit our About Us page.
 Alternatively, to gain further insight into the school’s culture and values, you may visit our fan page on Facebook or you can follow us on Twitter.